Inflammatory Bowel Disease

 In homeostasis, neutrophils, recruited from the circulation following intestinal barrier damage, participate in the elimination of pathogens through phagocytosis, degranulation, ROS generation, and the release of NET.

-However in conditions typical of IBD - chronic inflammation, genetic mutations affecting apoptosis and clearance of neutrophils, exposure to toxins - the process of subsequent clearance of neutrophils can be disrupted.
-In this context, neutrophils can cause injury to the epithelial barrier by releasing neutrophil elastase, matrix metalloproteinases, pro-inflammatory cytokines (IL-8, TNF-α, IL-1β), leukotriene B4, ROS, and NET, that excessively degrade the extracellular matrix in the intestinal lining and mount an inflammatory response.
+However, in conditions typical of IBD - chronic inflammation, genetic mutations affecting apoptosis and clearance of neutrophils, and exposure to toxins - the process of subsequent clearance of neutrophils can be disrupted.
+In this context, neutrophils can cause injury to the epithelial barrier by releasing neutrophil elastase, matrix metalloproteinases, pro-inflammatory cytokines (IL-8, TNF-α, IL-1β), leukotriene B4, ROS, and NET, that excessively degrade the extracellular matrix (ECM) in the intestinal lining and mount an inflammatory response.

 In homeostasis, the intestinal microbiota inhibits the migration of antigen-loaded CX3CR1high intestinal macrophages to mesenteric lymph nodes and presentation to T cells, thereby ensuring immune tolerance towards commensal bacteria.